 However, if you’re logging multiple foods to a meal, then the fastest and most efficient way to do this is to tap the Add button after finding each food you wish to log.
 The add button adds each food to your list of foods to be logged, so you don’t need to exit and re-enter the food logging workflow for each food.
 Once you’re finished selecting your foods, tap the Log button to log everything you've selected and complete the food logging flow.

-If, after logging your foods, you notice a mistake or need to make an adjustment, no worries!
+If after logging your foods you notice a mistake or need to make an adjustment, no worries!
 You can adjust any food’s serving size after you’ve logged it directly from your food log.
 Just tap on the food to bring up the same number pad and make your edits.
-This a favorite feature for those who prefer to find their foods or ingredients first, and then update the servings later as they fine tune their meal.
+This is a favorite feature for those who prefer to find their foods or ingredients first, and then update the servings later as they fine-tune their meal.